The Golden Path to Guarded Monotone Strict NP: Containment FO-rewritability

-Let $\mathcal{F}$ be the set of canonical databases for the forbidden patterns of $\Phi'$ (which are just conjunctions of positive $\tau'\cup \sigma'$-atoms); define $\rho$ from $\mathcal{F}$ as in Theorem~\ref{thm:hubicka_nesetril}.
-Consider the $\tau'$-sentence $\Phi''$ with the additional existential symbols $\rho\cup \{<\}$ obtained from $\Phi'$ by adding the following new clauses. \begin{enumerate}[i.] \item Clauses defining the linear order using irreflexivity, transitivity, and totality:
+Let $\mathcal{F}$ be the set of canonical databases for the forbidden patterns of $\Phi'$ (which are just conjunctions of positive $\tau'\cup \sigma'$-atoms) and $\rho$ be the signature whose elements are the pieces of structures from $\mathcal F$.
+Consider the $\tau'$-sentence $\Phi''$ obtained from $\Phi'$ by including the following new clauses. \begin{enumerate}[label={\roman*.}] \item Clauses defining the linear order using irreflexivity, totality, and transitivity: